-- Increased sea levels - Species loss and extinction - Increased rates of droughts in drier regions, culminating in increased rates and severity of wildfires - Higher frequency and intensity of rainfall, causing flash flooding
+- Increased sea levels. - Species loss and extinction. - Increased rates of droughts in drier regions, culminating in increased rates and severity of wildfires. - Higher frequency and intensity of rainfall, causing flash flooding.

 To avoid the current climate emergency from worsening, we will all need to make changes to the way we live, operate our businesses and run our institutions.
-This plan sets out actions which we can all contribute to begin to make a difference.
+This plan sets the goals and objectives which we can all contribute to begin to make a difference.